webuild-consortium/architecture/adr/EUBW-attestation-format.md

 * [Common data - schema.org](https://schema.org/)
 * [DssC Dataspaces - Identity Credentials](https://dssc.eu/space/BVE2/1071254873/Building+on+Top+of+Foundational+Technical+Standards#2.1-Verifiable-Credentials)

-Furthermore, modelling the complex attestations for the following WeBuild use cases requires comprehensive conceptual modelling support.
-Neither the mDoc nor SD-JWT-VC format supports mapping to these models:
+Furthermore, modelling the complex attestations for the following WE BUILD use cases requires comprehensive conceptual modelling support.
+Neither the `mDoc` nor `SD-JWT-VC` format supports mapping to these models:

 * BU1 'KYC/KYB/KYD/Due Diligence' regarding the semantic modeling of KYC credentials as well as complex authorisations schemes for natural persons acting on behalf of legal persons
 * SC1 'Authentication and access for transport' regarding semantic alignment with public global vocabularies (e.g. railways)